zellwk/zl-fetch/README.md

 zlFetch is a wrapper around fetch that provides you with a convenient way to make requests.

-Note: From `v4.0.0` onwards, zlFetch is a ESM library.
-It cannot be used with CommonJS anymore.

 It's features are as follows:

 - Quality of life improvements over the native `fetch` function